-If a faculty member is in doubt concerning the possibility of a conflict of interest, it is recommended that the faculty member consult the department chair or dean.
+If a faculty member is in doubt concerning the possibility of a conflict of interest, it is required that the faculty member consult the department chair or dean.
 A department chair or dean who has similar doubts should initiate discussion with the faculty member; and any other faculty member with such concerns should raise them with the chair or dean, who should take appropriate steps.
-Advice in these situations should be sought from the Vice Provost for Faculty Affairs and the President of the Faculty.
+The faculty member must seek a decision on what is appropriate in these situations from the Provost, who will make a written record of the decision.
+Advice may also be sought from the President of the Faculty.
 Confidentiality shall be protected to the fullest extent possible.